Ronald Fisher, a Bad Cup of Tea, and the Birth of Modern Statistics

 Lawes Agricultural Trust

-But even then he couldn’t stop thinking about the experiment.
-What if she’d gotten just one cup wrong out of eight?
-He reran the numbers and found the odds of her guessing “only” seven cups correctly dropped from 1 in 70 to around 1 in 4.
-In other words, accurately identifying seven of eight cups meant she could probably taste the difference, but he’d be much less confident in her ability—and he could quantify exactly how much less confident.
+But even then, he couldn’t stop thinking about the experiment.
+What if she’d made a mistake at some point?
+What if she’d switched two cups around, incorrectly identifying a tea-first cup as a milk-first cup and vice versa?
+He reran the numbers and found the odds of her guessing correctly in that case dropped from 1 in 70 to around 1 in 4.
+In other words, accurately identifying six of eight cups meant she could probably taste the difference, but he’d be much less confident in her ability—and he could quantify exactly how much less confident.

 Furthermore, that lack of confidence told Fisher something: the sample size was too small.
 So he began running more numbers and found that 12 cups of tea, with 6 poured each way, would have been a better trial.
 An individual cup would carry less weight, so one data point wouldn’t skew things so much.
 Other variations of the experiment occurred to him as well (for example, using random numbers of tea-first and milk-first cups), and he explored these possibilities over the next few months.